-As the head of the Animas training faculty, Marcus is an ICF accredited coach whose focus is on ensuring that Animas creates an unforgettable experience in the training room for our coaches in-training.
-He also holds the Diploma in Coaching Supervision and his other passion, aside from training, is in helping other coaches to reflect on their own practices to see how they address the challenges they have and continually improve.
+Marcus is an ICF accredited coach who farms part of our brilliant training faculty.
+He also holds the Diploma in Coaching Supervision and his other passion, aside from training, is helping other coaches to reflect on their own practices to see how they address the challenges they have and continually improve.

 A simple question led Marcus on a path to discovery.
 Taking time out of each day for himself, he started to look inside for answers.
 He found Animas, studied and passed his Animas Transformational Coaching Diploma in 2014, a process which for Marcus felt “so right”.
 A feeling that he describes as “waking up and remembering who I was.”

 In his own coaching practice, Marcus doesn’t have a particular niche.
 For him, it is more about the space that he can create with the people he is working with, than any specific area of work.
 Never really finding the drive to work with particular people or issues, Marcus has worked with a variety of people on a greater variety of things.
 He finds that his own story around a lack of direction and fulfilment, particularly career-wise, has resonated with a number of people that are looking for that change that excites them and gives them a purpose.

 When delivering his training, Marcus’ best quality is to create a really safe space for the group, developing a group rapport very quickly.
 A calm and very open facilitator, he puts people at ease, with his warmth and supportive approach, which suits his delivery of the Presence module particularly well.